 Shell is a command-line interpreter that allows the user to interact with the system.
 It is responsible for taking inputs from the user and displaying the output.

 Shell scripts are a series of commands written in order of execution.
-These scripts can contain functions, loops, commands, variables.
-Scripts make it easy for the users to save certain sequences of codes that might be used again and again.
-Shell scripts can also have comments to increase readability.
+These scripts can contain functions, loops, commands, and variables.
+Scripts are useful for simplifying a complex series of commands and repetitive tasks.

 A shell script needs to be saved with the extension .sh.